Professor Saman Halgamuge

 - Mechatronics (Networked Control and Smart Grids)

-Saman Halgamuge is a Professor in the Department of Mechanical Engineering at The University of Melbourne.
+He remains as a honorary Professor in the Department of Mechanical Engineering at The University of Melbourne.

-He is a member of Australian Research Council (ARC) College of Experts for Engineering, Information and Computing Sciences.
+He is an IEEE Fellow and a member of Australian Research Council (ARC) College of Experts for Engineering, Information and Computing Sciences.
 He was the Director of the PhD training centre Melbourne India Postgraduate Program (MIPP) of University of Melbourne and contributed as Associate Dean (2013-15) and Assistant Dean (2008-13) in International Engagement in the School of Engineering.
 He is also a member of various International advisory committees including Research Advisory Council of University of Technology PETRONAS.
 He is also appointed as the VK Samaranayake Endowed Visiting Professor of University of Colombo (2016).

 Professor Halgamuge’s research interests are in Data Engineering including Active data gathering sensor systems, Unsupervised Deep Learning, Big Data Analytics focusing on applications in Mechanical Engineering and Bioengineering.
 These applications vary from Sensor Networks in Irrigation, Smart Grids, and Sustainable Energy generation to Bioinformatics and Neuro-Engineering.

 Since arriving in Australia in 1996, Professor Halgamuge has obtained research grants totalling over $8.3 million.
 These grants include funds worth $4.3 million from 17 Australian Research Council grants (4 Discovery projects and 8 Linkages) and a NHMRC project grant, local and European industry, contracts and grants from other research funding agencies and large scale ARC network and infrastructure grants worth about $4 million.
 He has completed supervision of 35 PhD students and currently supervises a group of 11 PhD students.
 He published over 250 research papers including a research book, 5 edited books, 20 book chapters, 90 journal articles, and over 130 refereed conference papers attracting 7300 Google Scholar (h-factor: 34).

 He completed several projects/contracts for local and international industry including Robert Bosch Germany, YourGene Bioscience Australia and POSCO South Korea.